Opera in Ukraine: Stalinism (19321956)

 The Stalinist politics of the 1930s led to a de facto return to the social values and cultural hierarchies of the pre-revolutionary period, albeit in a distorted form, and to the cultural policies of the 19th century.
 Opera—especially great historical opera—officially received state support, but strict criteria about what was allowed were set.
 The tone was set by an official criticism of Dmitri Shostakovich's Lady Macbeth of Mtsensk in Pravda in 1936, under the title "Muddle instead of Music".
 The model for Soviet composers became operas such as Quiet Flows the Don by Ivan Dzerzhinsky or In the Storm by Tikhon Khrennikov.
 Composers and performers who deviated from official policy were targeted by the state.
-The creation of modern-sounding musical adaptations or contemporary themes (with the exception of those about the Revolution and the Civil War) led to operas being accused of formalism—and historical themes or works based on national musical traditions caused Ukrainian composers to be accused of being nationalistic.
+The creation of modern-sounding musical adaptations or contemporary themes (with the exception of those about the October Revolution and the Civil War) led to operas being accused of formalism—and historical themes or works based on national musical traditions caused Ukrainian composers to be accused of being nationalistic.
 The few new operas that appeared avoided experimentation; they were characterized by ostentatious spectacle and oversized orchestras and choruses.

-Operas by Ukrainian composers during the 1930s include Night of Tragedy (1935) by Dankevych, and Marina (1939) by Herman Zhukovskyi, Mykhailo Verykivsky's Heaven Works (1934) and The Sotnyk (1938), and an opera by Yorish about Shevchenko in 1940, The state encouraged the cult of Mykola Shchors, a communist Ukrainian soldier; operas about him were composed by Yorish (1936) and Sergei Zhdanov (1938).
-The authorities rejected these and selected a third opera about Shchors by Lyatoshynsky, who attempted to combine a symphonically-based musical drama with songs, centred around the image of an idealized hero, to inspire revolutionary emotions.
+Operas by Ukrainian composers during the 1930s include Night of Tragedy (1935) by Dankevych, and Marina (1939) by Herman Zhukovskyi, Mykhailo Verykivskyi's Heaven Works (1934) and The Sotnyk (1938), and an opera by Yorysh about Shevchenko in 1940, The state encouraged the cult of Mykola Shchors, a ukrainian red army leader during the civil war; operas about him were composed by Yorysh (1936) and Sergei Zhdanov (1938).
+The authorities rejected these and selected a third opera about Shchors by Lyatoshynsky, who attempted to combine a symphonically based musical drama with songs, centred around the image of an idealized hero, to inspire revolutionary emotions.
 Lyatoshynsky's opera has been described by scholars as a "stylistic catastrophe", but some Ukrainian musicologists consider it to be highly original.